westlab/Plugfest-2020/PITCHME.md

 ### MQTT 5.0 Support

 - We can support MQTT 5.0 by using Python gmqtt and flespi MQTT broker.
-  - All MQTT 5.0 functions are not supported
+  - Even if using flspi MQTT broker, all MQTT 5.0 functions are not supported.
-    It depends on flespi MQTT broker design and update

 - These set is not a major implementation